Al-Shagari/TImeStore-Free-Script/README.md

 #To install it

-In linux type " git clone https://github.com/Al-Shagari/TImeStore-Free-Script "
+In linux " git clone https://github.com/Al-Shagari/TImeStore-Free-Script "

 In windows "Press Code < Download zip"